alessandrobigiotti/Keras_MLP-GRU_Regressor/README.md

 **NOTICE**: make attention that the version of your GPU drivers, CUDA-Toolkit and tensorflow-gpu have compatible version.
 In general you need a python version greater than 3.4.X to execute the program.

 ## The program
-The project is composed by some python scripts that allow the user to clean and construct a dataset.
-Starting from the Tick prices movements (i.e. each price movements registered into a minute), construct a 1 minute price movements (one can choose if use Open, Close, High or Low price).
+The project is composed by some python scripts that allow the user to clean data,  to construct a dataset, to train a neural network model and to use it.
+Starting from the Tick prices movements (i.e. any price movement that has occurred), it constructs a 1 minute price movements (one can choose if use Open, Close, High or Low price).
 Depending on the price choosen, the program will create two time series.
 The first one will be a sequence of the prices, the second one will be a smoothed version of the same sequence.
-After the data is clean, the script start to traing the neural network.
+After the data is clean, the script start to train the neural network.
 One can choose if train the Multi Layer Perceprton or the Gated Recurrent Unit model.
 After the network is trained, one can execute the prediction.

 ### Program description
 * The folder Data contain four folders:
  * Raw_Tick_Data: containes some _.csv_ files that hold the raw tick prices.
-The files come from _JForex_ platform that allows to download the tick price movements.
-[JForex](https://www.dukascopy.com/land/trading/swfx/eu/platforms/?lang=en)
+The files come from [Dukascopy](https://www.dukascopy.com/land/trading/swfx/eu/home/?lang=en) broker, and are downloaded from [JForex](https://www.dukascopy.com/land/trading/swfx/eu/platforms/?lang=en) platform.
+In the folder you can find the quotations of Bitcoin against US dollar (BTC/USD) related to the January and February 2018.
- * Normalized_1Min_Price: containes some pickle files with the normalized price registered into 1 minute
+ * Normalized_1Min_Price: containes some pickle files with the normalized price registered into 1 minute.
- * Normalized_1Min_SmoothedPrice: containes some pickle files with the normlized prices smoothed by PyWavelets registered into 1 minute
+ * Normalized_1Min_SmoothedPrice: containes some pickle files with the normlized prices smoothed by PyWavelets registered into 1 minute.
- * Input_Data: contains a _.csv_ file, the input example for the trained network
+ * Input_Data: contains a _.csv_ file, the input example for the trained network.
+It is needed to real time usage.
 * The folders MLP_Model_Training and GRU_Model_Training containe both:
  * a file of configuration for the hyper parameters needed by the network (each model has its own configuration)
  * a file that contain the model itself.
 In there is the DataSet construction and the model training